jonberenguer/oryx-complex-macros/README.md

 ## Build and Usage Process
+Requires python3 and docker
-note: for now this is only for linux or NIX base systems
+Note: for now this is only for linux or NIX base systems, pending windows testings

 - docker image
 - oryx layout with macro identifiers